Corporate Governance of the Company

 3. Preventive Measures against Use of Insider Information and Conflict of Interest

 BAFS establishes preventive measures against wrongful use of insider information of its directors and executives for their own or others’ advantages over other shareholders such as securities trading by using insider information and disclosure of insider information to related persons of directors and executives, which cause damage to the shareholders as a whole.
-The protection of interests and confidentiality is shown in the Company’s policy and rules and regulations manual.
-Meanwhile, securities trading and stock futures, use of insider information, conflict of interest and breach penalties are shown in the Code of Conduct, which is made known to all directors, the executives and employees by having them sign for acknowledgment.
-In addition, BAFS prohibits its directors, executives and employees to buy or sell its securities at least 30 days prior to the announcement of each quarterly financial statements and 1 day after the announcement of such information.
+The protection of interests and confidentiality is shown in BAFS’s policy and rules and regulations manual.
+Meanwhile, securities trading and stock futures, use of insider information, conflict of interest and breach penalties are shown in the Code of Conduct, which is made known to all directors, the executives, and employees by having them sign for acknowledgment.
+In addition, BAFS prohibits its directors, executives, and employees to buy or sell its securities at least 30 days prior to the announcement of each quarterly financial statements and 1 day after the announcement of such information.

-With regard to securities trading and futures contracts of employees who work closely with its information, BAFS stipulates that they must report changes of their securities holding within 3 working days from the date of transaction.
+Regarding securities trading and futures contracts of employees who work closely with its information, BAFS stipulates that they must report changes of their securities holding within 3 working days from the date of transaction.
 This matter is also added as an agenda in each monthly management meeting.